schemedoc/rnrs-metadata/README.md

 then `parse.rkt` you will obtain exactly the same result as I did.

 * `download.rkt` -- download and extract rNrs TeX files
-* `parse-rkt` -- parse metadata from extracted TeX files
+* `parse.rkt` -- parse metadata from extracted TeX files
 * `rNrs/*.tex` -- unmodified TeX sources extracted by `download.rkt`
 * `rNrs-args.scm` -- procedure and macro signatures extracted by `parse.rkt`